syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup/SymbolGroup.md

 ### Adding Symbols via CategorySource Property in SymbolGroupViewModel

 The `sfDiagram` resource dictionary includes a wide array of shapes organized into categorized lists.
 These shape paths are grouped into specific categories to simplify the process of adding them to the stencil, avoiding repetitive additions.
-You can also create custom symbol collections.
 Below are the built-in categories available in the diagram resource dictionary:

 * BasicShapes
 * FlowShapes